Chase: Police PIT maneuvers help end pursuit in the San Fernando Valley

 The suspect kept on driving after two PIT maneuvers by police, but he stopped the car a short time later and surrendered.

 AIR7 HD was over the scene around 7:20 p.m. as Pasadena police were in pursuit.
-They say the suspect was possibly wanted for grand theft auto.
+Police initially said the suspect was possibly wanted for grand theft auto, but later clarified that the suspect failed to stop for a traffic violation.

 Police were chasing the vehicle on the 134 Freeway, and later backed off as the suspect exited the 170 Freeway at Roscoe Boulevard.
 Police then picked the chase back up in North Hollywood.